Amoxicillin Online Prescription

 Can I Buy Amoxicillin Online?

 Amoxicillin is a prescription medication.
-To reduce the likelihood of creating bacteria resistant to the amoxicillin, amoxicillin OTC is not available.
-The first step to getting an amoxicillin medication prescription is consulting with a licensed medical provider.
+To reduce the likelihood of creating bacteria resistant to the amoxicillin, amoxicillin OTC (over the counter) is not available in the United States and the first step to getting an amoxicillin medication prescription is consulting with a licensed medical provider.
 Push Health can help connect people who think they need an amoxicillin prescription with a licensed medical provider who can prescribe amoxicillin medication, including generic amoxicillin 500 mg capsules and amoxicillin 875 mg tablets, when appropriate to do so.

 Amoxicillin - Side Effects

 Amoxicillin prescription medication can cause side effects when used.
 Side effects after amoxicillin use include diarrhea, nausea, vomiting, candidiasis, and an allergic reaction.
 People who have had a history of hypersensitivity or allergy to amoxicillin or penicillins should not use amoxicillin.
 Longer term, overuse of amoxicillin medication can lead to bacterial resistance, making amoxicillin less effective in the future.
 Amoxicillin prescription medication and alcohol should not be used together.
 Questions and concerns about amoxicillin tablet and capsule use should be directed to one's pharmacist and medical provider prior to using the medication.